kpinuela/PenExperiment/pen-experiment/survey_id_getter/README.txt

+To isntall libraries to run this you would need to isntall node js by going to https://nodejs.org/en and follow the isntructions to install this.
+You would also need to install specific javascript libraries where you would need to do: npm install express npm install dotenv npm install cors npm install @supabase/supabase-js
+These are the javascript libraries used to generate the processes

 This folder contains the item to hsot a server that collects survey IDs to be used to play the clicker game part of the project.
 The server is hosted on Fly.io web service, here is a link to their website https://fly.io/ In order to deploy this server you would need to create an account with fly.io.